sut-ai/notes/notebooks/bayesian_networks_representation/index.md

 ### Structure Implications

- As you can see, with the help of this algorithm, we can examine the conditional independence of two random variables.
-So, if we test the algorithm on all modes, we get a list of conditional independence. but sometimes this list isn’t complete. because when we check conditional dependencies, some cases aren’t certain, and using this method alone, their independence cannot be recognized.<br/>
+ As you can see, With the help of this algorithm, sometimes it is possible to check the conditional independence of two random variables more easily.
+So, if we test the algorithm on all models, we get a list of conditional independence. but sometimes this list isn’t complete. because when we check conditional dependencies, some cases aren’t certain, and using this method alone, their independence cannot be recognized.<br/>
 but in some cases, “d-separation” algorithm can find all dependencies.
 For example, in the figure below;

 ![stIm](assets/sim.jpg)

 ### Topology Limits Distributions

 In a given graph topology, only certain joint distributions can be encoded.
 The graph structure guarantees certain (conditional) independence (There might be more independence).
-Adding arcs, increase the dependence of variables.<br/>
+As the number of arcs increases, the probability that there is at least one active path between the two variables increases.
+Thus the independence of the variables decreases. <br/>
 For example, in the figure below, different kind of dependence for triples is mentioned.

 ![TLD](assets/tld.jpg)